-Orthoses are designed and made with a view of what are they trying to achieve, whether its cushioning and or offloading for painful corn, to reducing the stress through a painful tendon in a runner.
+It is essential to establish what are they trying to achieve, whether this is cushioning and or offloading for painful corn, to reducing the stress through a painful tendon in a runner.

 This will be based on materials selection & density are dependent upon what the function of the orthoses aiming to achieve.

 When walking there is up to 120% of the body weight being loaded through the foot, this has been shown to rise up to 250% during running.
 An orthosis needs to be able to withstand and function under these conditions, so maybe firm and hard materials are used.